Using an employer of record in Singapore

 More details can be found on the Economic Development Board website.

-For companies based in the U.S. or outside of Singapore, EOR services are the best option for building international talent.
+For companies based in the U.S. or outside of Singapore, EOR services may be a strong option for building international talent.

 A professional employer organization (PEO) is sometimes suggested as an alternative to an EOR.
 A PEO offers HR services to support your Singaporean workforce, but they do not employ workers on your behalf.
 You would still need to register or incorporate in Singapore.

-For companies looking to create a genuinely international workforce, an EOR like Payoneer WFM is a key ally, allowing you to hire easily in 160+ countries.
+For companies looking to create a genuinely international workforce, an EOR like Payoneer Workforce Management is a key ally, allowing you to hire and manage talent in 160+ countries.

-Payoneer WFM offers leading EOR services in Singapore
+Payoneer Workforce Management provides EOR services in Singapore

-Working with an EOR makes compliance simple, allowing you to focus on recruiting and nurturing the best talent for your business, wherever you find it.
+Working with an EOR may help simplify compliance, allowing you to focus on recruiting and nurturing the talent for your business.

-If youโre ready to expand your business with outstanding talent, contact Payoneer WFM to explore our range of employer of record Services in Singapore.
+If you’re ready to expand your business with Singaporean talent, contact us to explore our Employer of Record Services in Singapore.

 FAQs about Singapore employer of record

 Yes, EORs are legal and allowed in Singapore.
 Many companies benefit from using Employer of Record services in Singapore.
 They enable foreign companies to easily hire Singapore nationals and navigate the country’s complex local laws and regulations.
-EOR services in Singapore also allow Singapore-based companies to hire workers from around the world.
-Foreign companies cannot use an EOR in Singapore to obtain work visas or permits for foreign employees wanting to be based in Singapore.
+However, foreign companies cannot use an EOR in Singapore to obtain work visas or permits for foreign employees wanting to be based in Singapore.

-2) Can employers of record in Singapore apply for work passes for foreigners to be based in Singapore while working for overseas companies?
+2) Can an Employer of Record in Singapore apply for work passes for foreigners to be based in Singapore while working for overseas companies?

 3) Are there PEOs in Singapore?